aiidalab/aiidalab-qe/docs/source/development/plugin.rst

 Result
 -----------------------
-A  :class:`~aiidalab_qe.common.panel.ResultPanel` will register a new panel in the Results Step, e.g., the ``Hello world`` panel.
+A  :class:`~aiidalab_qe.common.panel.ResultPanel` will register a new panel in the results step.
+The ``Hello world`` panel is shown below:

 .. image:: ../_static/images/plugin_result.png

-In this class, one needs to specific the `workchain_labels` to tell QuantumESPRESSO app which workchain the panel is for.
+In this class, you need to:

+- specify the `workchain_labels` to tell the app which workchains the panel is intended for.
-Then, one needs to implement the ``_update_view`` method to tell QuantumESPRESSO app how to show the results of the workchain.
+- implement the ``_update_view`` method to tell the app how to show the results of the workchain.

 The output of the workchain will be stored in ``self.outputs.hello_world``.
 For example, the ``name`` and ``structure`` are the outputs of the ``HelloWorldWorkChain``.